Mpavcell/fittiefitnessapp/README.md

 I have still to get more used to Git.
 I do not use it properly.

-I give bad names to classes.
+I have to learn to name classes more properly.

 I intend on making a few more practise websites before starting javaScript.